pragyaai/ndna/_llm/FAQ.md

 Such analyses mathematically certify the presence of epistemic emergence, making hybrid vigor and innovation traceable at a rigorous geometric level {% cite edelsbrunner2010computational %} {% cite amari2016information %} {% cite yang2024model %}.

-## What is the formal derivation for the conservation of epistemic topology across ÆTHER generations, and how does it ensure traceable semantic inheritance?
+✶ **What is the formal derivation for the conservation of epistemic topology across ÆTHER generations, and how does it ensure traceable semantic inheritance?**

-To ensure semantic inheritance across generations of ÆTHER, neural genomics imposes a topological conservation law on latent manifolds.
+➠ To ensure semantic inheritance across generations of ÆTHER, neural genomics imposes a topological conservation law on latent manifolds.
 Let:

 $$
 \mathcal{M}^{(t)}(x) = \bigcup_{\ell=1}^L \{ h_\ell^{(t)}(x) \}